APPLYING FOR RECOVERY OF KOREAN CITIZENSHIP

-At the ceremony: You will repeat the Korean pledge of allegience and receive both a Korean flag and the Certificate of Citizenship Restoration (국적회복증서), and take a group photo.
+At the ceremony: You will repeat the Korean pledge of allegience as a group, receive both a Korean flag and the Certificate of Citizenship Restoration (국적회복증서), and take a group photo.

-After completing the group ceremony, you will have to sign the Pledge at the office where your original application was submitted*.
-This document states that you will not use your foreign citizenship within the Republic of Korea (you are now seen as a Korean citizen, not a foreign citizen).
+The next step is to sign the pledge at the office where your original application was submitted*.
+This document states that you will not exercise your foreign citizenship rights within the Republic of Korea (you are now seen as a Korean citizen, not a foreign citizen).

 You must wait a minimum of two weeks following the group oath ceremony to sign your pledge.